 - Press and Hold power+volume down Button together.

-- Release the power button once you see the Logo on screen.
+- Release the power button once you see the Logo on the screen.

 - This will boot Android in Recovery mode.